 - “I thought life began after college?”

 Do you hate your job?
+Maybe at scientific animations?
 Is your career keeping you from living a life as fully as possible?
 You’re not alone: Recent studies have found that 6 in 10 workers are unhappy in their current job(s).
 Job security has become increasingly scarce and is more important to many people than actually loving what they do.
 However, if you are laboring in a career you genuinely don’t enjoy, you may be hurting yourself more than your paycheck is helping.
 The stress associated with working in a job that is not satisfying and/or stimulating can take years off your lifeline, take a toll on your family and marriage, and cause full blown depression and anxiety attacks.

 Nevertheless, before you march into your boss’s office and quit, assess whether or not you are exhibiting the three signs of job misery: